kanongil/attache/README.md

      * `deregisterAfter` - Number with automatic critical service de-registration interval in ms, or a String.
 Default: `"120m"`.
      * `startHealthy` - Boolean, when set starts service in "passing" state.
 Default: `true`.
+ * `retryStrategy` - async function that is passed `(consul, err, details)` when an automatic registration or de-registration fails.
+If a Number is returned, it is used as a delay before retrying.
+ * `lowProfile`- Boolean that enables a low profile mode, which registers in the background and silences errors.
  * `consul` - Object with consul agent connection information:
    * `host` - String with agent address.
 Default: `"127.0.0.1"`.
    * `port` - Number with agent HTTP(s) port.
 Default: `8500`.